teylie/teylie/README.md

 #### What you'll find here:

-- ☕️ a collection of code snippets that are the digital equivalent of sipping a freshly brewed cup of coffee - short, delightful, and full of flavour.
+- ☕️ A collection of code snippets that are the digital equivalent of sipping a freshly brewed cup of coffee - short, delightful, and full of flavour.

 - 📖 Projects that mirror the joy of reading while raindrops dance on your window.
 Each project is a chapter of creativity, waiting to be explored.